farribeiro/wscef-docker/README.md

 <p><strong>To run:</strong> <code>docker-compose run --rm wscef</code>

-<p><strong>PS:</strong> The xauth will broke the container if you restart or
+<p><strong>PS:</strong> Xauth will break the container if you restart or
-poweroff the system, else in the same session will run ok, and not erase it.</p>
+shut down the system.
+So at each new session, you must instantiate a new container.</p>

 <p><strong>PS2:</strong> you must run Docker using a GNU/Linux distro running xorg.
 Be aware some installations may run another display server, such as Wayland.